 Unlike the more familiar radish, which is grown for its roots, the rat’s tail radish is harvested for its crunchy seed pods.
 The pods resemble chillies, but taste like a young rooted radish.
 Rat’s tail radishes are quick to mature – you can expect to harvest your crop within six weeks.

 Rake an area level to remove stones and weeds.
-Using a wooden guide make sowing channels 1cm deep.
+Using a plank of wood make sowing channels 1cm deep.